About this Policy

 - Related Information

-This policy covers the University’s responsiblity for financial and programmatic monitoring of federally sponsored project funds awarded to the University that are subcontracted to another institution or organization (Subrecipient).
+This policy covers the University’s responsibility for financial and programmatic monitoring of federally sponsored project funds awarded to the University (Pass-through entity) that are subcontracted to another institution or organization (Subrecipient).

 To provide the monitoring required by federal regulations and to ensure good stewardship of sponsored projects, the University may use reporting, site visits, regular contact, or other means to provide reasonable assurance that the Subrecipient administers awards in compliance with laws, regulations, and the provisions of contracts or grant agreements and that performance goals are achieved.

 The University of Missouri (the University) issues Subawards to Subrecipients to augment the University’s core capabilities.
 Administration of these Subawards is specifically addressed in Office of Management and Budget (OMB) 2 C.F.R.
 200 titled Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
-Specific monitoring requirements of the Subrecipients are contained in Subpart D of the Uniform Guidance and the accompanying Compliance Supplement.
+Specific monitoring requirements of the Subrecipients are contained in Subpart D, Subrecipient Monitoring and Management section of the Uniform Guidance and the accompanying Compliance Supplement.

 Subrecipient monitoring starts with the preparation and issuance of the Subaward document, continues through the execution of the Subaward and ends after all conditions of the Subaward have been met and the Subaward is closed.